yangyou95/POMDP_PBVI_solver/README.md

 sh cleanCMAKE.sh
 ```

+## Modify the planning parameters
+You can change the value setting in the solver program.
+This wil be soon changed to give parameters when execute the program.

 ## Create New Problems

 Currently the POMDP problem is defined by cpp.
 To create a new problem, you need to extend the Model interface (Include/PomdpInterface.h).
 The following functions are needed to be customized: